 Essential oils have so much to offer.
-They're wonderful for balancing your spirits, healing your body and enhancing your environment.
+They're wonderful aids to balance your spirits, restore your body and enhance your environment.

 Use them for easing pain, improving mood, cleaning, skin care and a hundred other things.
 (Try making some of the aromatherapy recipes here - it's easy, fun and very rewarding!)

 Essential oils are powerful botanical substances, and it's important to know some basic information about essential oil properties and safety precautions for using them.

 Essential oils work in three major ways to support your well-being:

 Each essential oil has its own special strengths and properties.
 So each essential oil is especially suited for a certain job.

 For example...
 Lemon, Tea Tree and Cinnamon are known to be powerful antiseptics (germ killers) and are perfect for use in home cleaning products.

 Sandalwood, Frankincense and Ylang Ylang rejuvenate skin and help reduce the appearance of wrinkles - perfect in formulas for aging or devitalized skin.

 Check out the Essential Oil Use Chart, which gives you the best essential oils for problems ranging from acne to weight loss, plus aromatherapy recipes.